How to Save Google Docs with Export Options Disabled?

 All Data into new Doc with Images

 You again need to use Google Chrome Developer Console.
-The file is blocked using Javascript code.
-You need to disable the JS and add a manual JS script to copy the Google Docs.
+The file is blocked using JavaScript code.
+Disable the JS and add a manual JS script to copy the Google Docs.
 This method was shared on Github.

 1. Open the protected GDoc using Chrome.
 Change the end of the document URL from `/edit` to `/mobilebasic`